staggeredsix/AIWB-pdf-to-podcast-coqui/README.md

 ## Overview

 This NVIDIA AI blueprint shows developers how to build an application that transforms PDFs into engaging audio content.
-Built on NVIDIA NIM, this blueprint is flexible, and can run securely on a private network, delivering actionable insight without sharing sensitive data.
+It now uses [Ollama](https://ollama.com/) with the Llama&nbsp;3&nbsp;8B Instruct model to run completely locally, delivering actionable insight without sharing sensitive data.

 This blueprint has been modified to run completely locally.
 There are some leftover artifacts from the Elevelabs TTS pipeline that can be restored by renaming the .bak files.
 There's NO REQUIREMENT for an Elevenlabs API key.